 Ok, so let's assume the appliance that you are considering can take the juice.
 Now you have just one more hurdle to cross.
 Chances are, you bought your appliance in the States and it has blades instead of pegs for plug prongs.
 Blades won’t work here.
 You must have an adapter to insert your plug into the “Screamer” outlet.
 Here’s what mine looks like.

-I bought this one somewhere in Jerusalem, but you can probably find something similar in a travel store.
-“Type H” is the true Israeli plug; “Type C” may be easier to find and will work in a pinch.
+I bought this one on some back alley in Jerusalem, but you can probably find something similar in a travel store.
+“Type H” is the true Israeli plug.
+“Type C” may be easier to find and will work in a pinch.
 Just remember, the adapter, whatever the type, doesn’t change the electricity, only your ability to physically reach it.

 If you are an “Apple person,” they make gizmos that can swap directly out of your power adapter (way cool, but don’t buy it from Apple, buy it from somewhere like this).
 If you are a PC person, well, I’m just sorry.

 A final note.
-If you are really nervous about bringing a high end electronic device (like a laptop), you might consider a surge protector.
+If you are really nervous about bringing a high-end device (like a laptop), you might consider a surge protector.
 There was a time when I carried one.
 I don’t anymore.
 I choose to live dangerously (and to use a company laptop!).